stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 and could not stop for more than a moment.
 As he briskly walked up the path to the house I climbed out of the car myself, wishing to stretch my legs a little before settling down to a sedentary conversation.
-My feeling of nervousness and tension had risen to a maximum again now that I was on the actual scene of the morbid beleaguering described so hauntingly in Akeley&rsquo;s letters, and I honestly dreaded the coming discussions which were to link me with such alien and forbidden worlds.
+My feeling of nervousness and tension had risen to a maximum again now that I was on the actual scene of the morbid beleaguering described so hauntingly in Akeley's letters, and I honestly dreaded the coming discussions which were to link me with such alien and forbidden worlds.

   Close contact with the utterly bizarre is often more terrifying than inspiring, and it did not cheer me to think that this very bit of dusty road was the place where those monstrous tracks and that foetid green ichor had been found after moonless nights of fear and death.
-Idly I noticed that none of Akeley&rsquo;s dogs seemed to be about.
+Idly I noticed that none of Akeley's dogs seemed to be about.
 Had he sold them all as soon as the Outer Ones made peace with him?
-Try as I might, I could not have the same confidence in the depth and sincerity of that peace which appeared in Akeley&rsquo;s final and queerly different letter.
+Try as I might, I could not have the same confidence in the depth and sincerity of that peace which appeared in Akeley's final and queerly different letter.
 After all, he was a man of much simplicity and with little worldly experience.
 Was there not, perhaps, some deep and sinister undercurrent beneath the surface of the new alliance?